kitman20022002/front-end/front-end/js/functions.md

 glossary,js,front-end

 ## Key points:

-- How to create a function
-- How to use a call/use a function
-- A block of code designed to perform a particular task.
+- Understand function = a block of code designed to perform a particular task.
-- Types: Normal, Arrow functions, anonymous functions
+- 3 ways declaring a function: Normal, Arrow functions, anonymous functions
-- Function Expressions: function expression can be stored in a varaible.
+- Understand Function Expressions = function expression can be stored in a varaible.
+- Know how to
+  - declare a function
+  - use/call a functions
+- You have to declare a function before use/calling it

 ## Definition
 - A block of code designed to perform a particular task